venk12/terrarium/ReadMe.txt

 Server:

 If you are setting up server from scratch, follow these steps (only 1st time):
 1. Download and install Anaconda.
-This should install python by default in your computer
+This should install python by default in your computer (check if python version 3+ is installed)
 2. >> cd server
 3. >> conda env create -f environment.yaml
 4. >> conda activate avenv